Modular multiscale approach to modelling high-harmonic generation in gases: Model Execution and User Interfaces

 \subsubsection{Input archive}

-The group for each of the modules contains the subgroup \verb|inputs|, with all the input parameters (also including some pre-calculated tables as ionisation rates or the density-modulation profile).
-We discussed them in Section~\ref{User Interfaces: Customised inputs}.
-Therein, we used a~list of parameters in a~free-form plain-text format or Pythonic approach to generate the inputs.
-In fact, all these approaches just wraps them into the hdf5-archive.
-Working directly with the hdf5-archives, the presented input handling may be easily bypassed or modified to fit particular needs of users.
+Each module group contains a dedicated \verb|inputs| subgroup that stores all input parameters, including precomputed tables such as ionisation rates or density-modulation profiles.
+These elements were discussed in Section~\ref{User Interfaces: Customised inputs}, where we presented two methods to define inputs: a free-form plain-text list of parameters and a Python-based interface.
+Both approaches ultimately serve as wrappers that package the input data into the HDF5 archive.
+By working directly with the HDF5 files, users can easily bypass or customise the input-handling routines provided to suit specific requirements.

-Let us look into more details on the inputs used to run CUPRAD that are stored within the CUPRAD group and global-inputs group.
-A~test input is shown in Figure~\ref{UI_HDF5_CUPRAD_input_archive}.
-It shows a~typical input file for the simulation discussed in the example in Section~\ref{Physical examples: HHG in a Gas-Cell}.
-Some inputs are obligatory and a~user has to provide them for every run.
-Some inputs are, however, optional with default hard-coded values.
-In all cases, all the inputs are filled in the input group by the pre-processor.
-For example, we use a~simple specification of the gas by storing~\verb|Ar| in \verb|global_inputs/gas_preset|.
-This invokes hard-coded values for the ionisation potential, dispersion tables, etc. tabulated in the code, these values are then added in the input group as well.
-The reason is that all the values are then always contained in the archive.
-We also employ the "hdf5-input-priority" policy, it means: if any of the input parameters is included in the input group, this value override the default hard-coded value.
+We now examine in more detail the inputs required to run CUPRAD, which are stored in the \verb|CUPRAD| and \verb|global_inputs| groups.
+A representative example is shown in Figure~\ref{UI_HDF5_CUPRAD_input_archive}, which illustrates a typical input file used in the simulation described in Section~\ref{Physical examples: HHG in a Gas-Cell}.
+Some inputs are mandatory and must be explicitly provided by the user for each run, whereas others are optional and have predefined hard-coded defaults.During preprocessing, all input data are initialised and stored in the input group.
+For example, specifying the gas type by storing \verb|Ar| in \verb|global_inputs/gas_preset| automatically triggers the inclusion of hard-coded values for the ionisation potential, dispersion tables, and other related constants.
+These values are then added to the input group to ensure that the archive always contains a complete, self-consistent record of all simulation parameters.
+The code also follows an “HDF5 input priority” policy: if a given parameter is present in the input group, its value takes precedence over the corresponding hard-coded default.